openshift/aws-load-balancer-operator/docs/install.md

 ## STS Clusters

-### Post operator installation
+### Pre operator installation

-In an STS Cluster, `CredentialsRequest`s are not automatically provisioned by the **cloud-credential-operator** and the manual intervention done by the cluster-admin is required.
-IAM role and policies as well as the credentials secret need to be provisioned manually for the further consumption by the pods.
+In an STS Cluster, `CredentialsRequest`s are not automatically provisioned by the **cloud-credential-operator** and manual intervention is required by the cluster-admin.
+IAM roles and policies as well as the credentials secret need to be provisioned manually for the further consumption by the pods.
 `ccoctl` binary can be used to facilitate this task.

-Normally, the **aws-load-balancer-operator** relies on the **cloud-credential-operator** to provision the secret for the operated controller using `CredentialsRequest`.
+Normally, the **aws-load-balancer-operator** relies on the **cloud-credential-operator** to provision the secret for both the operator and provision controller using `CredentialsRequest`.
 And so in an STS cluster this secret needs to be provisioned manually.
-The **aws-load-balancer-operator** will wait until the required secret is created and available before spawning the **aws-load-balancer-controller** pod.
+The **aws-load-balancer-operator** will fail to create pods if the secret is not reated and available before spawning the **aws-load-balancer-controller** pod.

 #### Pre-Requisites

 #### [Extract and prepare the `ccoctl` binary](https://docs.openshift.com/container-platform/4.11/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-ccoctl-configuring_cco-mode-sts)

-#### Extract required `CredentialsRequests`

-1. For `AWSLoadBalancerController` CR the **aws-load-balancer-operator** creates a `CredentialsRequest` named `aws-load-balancer-controller-cluster` in the `openshift-cloud-credential-operator` namespace.
-Extract and save the created `CredentialsRequest` in a directory:
+1. Use the `ccoctl` tool to create the operator IAM role and policy

     ```bash
-    oc get credentialsrequest -n openshift-cloud-credential-operator  \
-        aws-load-balancer-controller-cluster -o yaml > <path-to-credrequests-dir>/cr.yaml
-    ```
-    Note: currently `AWSLoadBalancerController` CR can only be named `cluster`

-2. Use the `ccoctl` tool to process all `CredentialsRequest` objects from the credrequests directory:

-    ```bash
     ccoctl aws create-iam-roles \
-        --name <name> --region=<aws_region> \
+        --name aws-load-balancer-operator-role --region=<aws_region> \
-        --credentials-requests-dir=<path-to-credrequests-dir> \
+        --credentials-requests-dir=./hack/ \
         --identity-provider-arn <oidc-arn>
     ```